Overview

 - The donor intestine is attached to either your small intestine or your bladder, and the donor pancreas is connected to blood vessels that also supply blood to your legs.

-- If you're also receiving a kidney transplant, the blood vessels of the new kidney will be attached to blood vessels in the lower part of your abdomen.
+- If you also are receiving a kidney transplant, the blood vessels of the new kidney will be attached to blood vessels in the lower part of your abdomen.

-- The new kidney's ureter — the tube that links the kidney to the bladder — will be connected to your bladder.
-Unless your own kidneys are causing complications, such as high blood pressure or infection, they're left in place.
+- The new kidney's ureter, which is the tube that links the kidney to the bladder, will be connected to your bladder.
+Your own kidneys will stay in place unless they are causing high blood pressure, infection or other health concerns.

 The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure.

-Pancreas transplant surgery usually lasts about 3 to 6 hours, depending on whether you are having a pancreas transplant alone or kidney and pancreas transplants at the same time.
+Pancreas transplant surgery usually lasts about 4 to 6 hours.
+The total time depends on whether you are having a pancreas transplant alone or kidney and pancreas transplants at the same time.

 After the procedure